The quantum solitons atomtronic interference device

-We point out that in the lab frame Fig.\ref{barrierVSinteraction} produces a staircase dependence of the current, with each plateau corresponding to a quantized value, on the scale $\Omega_p=\Omega_0/N$.
+We point out that in the lab frame, Fig.\ref{barrierVSinteraction} produces a staircase dependence of the current, with each plateau corresponding to a quantized value, on the scale $\Omega_p=\Omega_0/N$ (see for instance \cite{naldesi2019angular}).
 Being then the effective magnetic field related to a specific current quantum number, our system can perform an {\it absolute} measurement (after calibration), with resolution fixed by the fractional magnetic flux.
 This should be contrasted with the standard SQUIDs or single electron transistors protocols performing differential measurements at fixed quantized value of the current \cite{devoret2000amplifying,tinkham2004introduction}.
-By realizing the magnetic field by rotation \cite{dalibard2011colloquium}, the S-AQUID can provide a rotation sensor with an enhanced ($1/N$) sensitivity, approaching the Heisenberg limit in atomic interferometry \cite{naldesi2019angular}.
+By realizing the magnetic field by a rotation \cite{dalibard2011colloquium}, the S-AQUIDs open the way to a rotation sensing device with enhanced ($1/N$) sensitivity, approaching the Heisenberg limit in atomic interferometry \cite{naldesi2019angular}.

 {\it Acknowledgements}.
 It is a pleasure to thank Gianluigi Catelani, Maxim Olshanii and Helene Perrin for discussions.
 The Grenoble LANEF framework ANR-10-LABX-51-01 are acknowledged for their support with mutualized infrastructure.
+JP acknowledges funding from the JSPS KAKENHI Grant No. 20K14417.